neumovelab/myoassist/docs/reinforcement-learning/index.md

 - `analyze_results_[timesteps]_[evaluate_number]`: Training analysis results
 - `session_config.json`: Configuration used for this training
 - `train_log.json`: Training log data
+- `trained_models/`: Trained models(`.zip`) saved at each log interval - can be used for evaluation or transfer learning

 ## Full Training (When Ready)